andrea-farioli/strong_password_generator/README.md

 ## Why

-This project is merely for didactical purpose.
+This project is merely for didactical purposes.